MRC DTP Studentships

 Research and Achievements

-MRC Studentships at Imperial College London are awarded to high calibre researchers who go on to conduct important research and gain recognition worldwide.
+MRC Studentships at Imperial College are awarded to high calibre researchers who go on to conduct important research and gain recognition worldwide.
 Research at Imperial is enabled by our world-class expertise and takes place in departments rated 5 and 5* in the last RAE.
-Research Projects are available across the College's research themes, with priority given to the following areas for the 2014 intake.
+Research projects fall within the College's research themes, and for this programme, in the areas as listed below.

-PhD studies undertaken as part of this program, in the last round, include:
+PhD studies undertaken as part of this program, in the last two rounds, include:

 Read about the research and achievements of current and past Imperial MRC Studentship recipients.